accuknox/XBOM-action/README.md

 ## Publishing BOM to GitHub Releases

 To attach the BOM as a GitHub Release asset, use the `anchore/sbom-action/publish-sbom` sub-action.
-It automatically picks up all matching artifacts from the workflow run and attaches them to the release.
+It picks up matching artefacts from the workflow run and attaches them to the release.

 ```yaml
 - uses: anchore/sbom-action/publish-sbom@v0